 In this podcast Amadon DellErba reads “Ode To My Mother” a poem he wrote for Niánn Emerson Chase.
 He pays tribute to this “Cosmic Woman of Grace” who many consider to be a modern-day living saint.
 Niánn Emerson Chase is a direct descendant of transcendentalist Ralph Waldo Emerson.
 She was raised in Arizona on the San Carlos Apache Indian Reservation.
-She embarked on a spiritual journey 34 years ago when she met Amadon’s father, Gabriel of Urantia.
+She embarked on a spiritual journey 34 years ago when she met Amadon’s father, Van of Urantia.
 Together they founded Global Community Communications Alliance, home to over 100 international full-time human-rights missionaries; and The University of Ascension Science & The Physics of Rebellion, the schools of thinking, feeling, and doing.

 Niánn Emerson Chase is a mother, a grandmother, and a life-long educator who continues to explore the deeper modes of thought.
 She is a spiritualized and humble intellectual.
 Amadon encourages everyone to read his mother’s writings which can be found at http://niannemersonchase.org